Fall 2015 Enrollment

-North Central College is a private, selective, four-year, comprehensive, liberal arts college affiliated with the United Methodist Church and founded in 1861.
+Founded in 1861, North Central College is a private, four-year, comprehensive liberal arts college affiliated with the United Methodist Church.

 Accounting, Actuarial Science, Anthropology, Applied Mathematics, Art, Art Education, Art History, Athletic Training, Biochemistry, Bioinformatics, Biology, Business Administration, Broadcast Communication, Business Management, Chemical Microscopy, Chemistry, Chinese, Classical Civilizations, Conflict Resolution, Computer Science, Dance, East Asian Studies, Economics, Elementary Education, Engineering, English, Entrepreneurship & Small Business Management, Environmental Studies, Exercise Science, Finance, French, Gender & Women’s Studies, German, Global Studies, Health Education, History, History of Ideas, Human Resource Management, Information Systems, Interactive Media Studies, International Business, Japanese, Jazz Studies, Leadership,Management, Management Information Systems, Marketing, Mathematics, Music, Music Education, Musical Theatre, Neuroscience, Nuclear Medicine Technology, Nursing, Organizational Communication, Philosophy, Physical Education, Physics, Political Science, Print Journalism, Psychology, Radiation Therapy, Religious Studies, Secondary Education, Social Change & Public Advocacy, Social Science/History, Sociology, Sociology & Anthropology, Spanish, Speech Communication, Sport Management, Theatre, Urban and Suburban Studies

 Listed in U.S. News & World Report among the top 10 percent of Midwest Colleges for the past 20 years.